Jos254Kenya/k-mvc-core/README.md

 copy the mcconsole file to your project root directory, if u wish to use it for CLI

 ### 2.1.
 User class
-First you need to run the following command
+Run the following command to create a user model:

 ```bash
 php mcconsole make:model User
 ```
-then you will need to add the replace the function/class body with the one in the 'User.example' file the file provides a basic structure of a typical model class.
-You may modify it as per your need BUT remember to always have the following  line in your class
+Replace the function/class body with the one in the User.example file.
+Ensure your class includes:

 ```bash
 use sigawa\mvccore\UserModel;
 ```

 ### 2.2. index.php
-Copy the index.example file contents to /app/public/index.php
+Copy the contents of index.example to `/app/public/index.php`.

 ```bash
 php mcconsole make:model User